 Looking back now, Point probably should have been a first-round pick as he’s become one of the NHL’s top two-way threats.
-He can play all three forward positions, is great on faceoffs and is a point producer as well.
-His 115 goals rank him fifth amongst his draft class in scoring, and he’s already had three seasons with 20 or more goals.
+He can play all three forward positions, is great on faceoffs, and is a point producer as well.
+His 139 goals rank him fifth amongst his draft class in scoring, and he’s already had four seasons with 20 or more goals.
+He also has proven to be a prolific playoff performer, tallying 28 goals in the past two playoff runs where his team has won back-to-back Stanley Cups.
 Talk about a steal at 79th overall.

 Late Rounds (4-7)

 Round 4 – No Pick

 The Canucks did not have a pick in the fourth round, as it was traded to the Carolina Hurricanes for Jeremy Walsh and Zac Dalpe.
 That trade did not amount to much as both of them are not playing in the NHL right now.
 If they would have held onto it, there were some serviceable players to be had in this round, as the missed opportunity will tell you.

 Missed Opportunity: Viktor Arvidsson – Drafted 112th overall by the Nashville Predators